-- That the shape of the sine curve forms a regular pattern (the curve repeats after the wheel has gone around once)?
+- The shape of the sine curve forms a regular pattern (the curve repeats after the wheel has gone around once).
 We say such curves are periodic.
-The period is the time it takes to go through one cycle and then start over again.
+The period is the time it takes to go through one complete cycle.

-- That in the interactive, when the radius of the circle was `50` units then the curve went up to `50` units and down to `-50` units on the y-axis?
-This quantity of a sine curve is called the amplitude of the graph?
+- In the interactive, when the radius of the circle was `50` units then the curve went up to `50` units and down to `-50` units on the y-axis.
+This quantity of a sine curve is called the amplitude of the graph.
 This indicates how much energy is involved in the quantity being graphed.
 Higher amplitude means greater energy.

-- That the rotation angle in radians is the same as the time (in seconds, well approximately)?
+- The rotation angle in radians is the same as the time (in seconds).
 See more on radians.
 All the graphs in this chapter deal with angles in radians.
-Radians are much more useful in engineering and science than degrees.
+Radians are much more useful in engineering and science compared to degrees.